VolQuest - VFL in the NFL report

 VFL in the NFL report

-How did the former Vols fare in week six of play?
+How did the former Vols fare in week seven of play?
 Get the details in our VFL in the NFL report.

-Derek Barnett, de, Philadelphia Eagles – Barnett had a tackle for loss in the Eagles 38-20 loss to the Vikings
+Derek Barnett, de, Philadelphia Eagles – Two tackles including a sack in the Eagles 37-10 loss to the Cowboys.

 Tyler Bray, qb, Chicago Bears —Bray is on the Bears practice squad

-Justin Coleman, db, Detroit Lions – The Lions play the Packers Monday night
+Justin Coleman, db, Detroit Lions – Five tackles in the Lions 42-30 loss to the Vikings

-Britton Colquitt, p, Minnesota Vikings – Three punts for a 41 yard average in the Vikings 38-20 win over the Eagles
+Britton Colquitt, p, Minnesota Vikings – Two punts for a 49 yard average in the Vikings 42-30 win over the Lions

-Dustin Colquitt, p, Kansas City Chiefs – Two punts for an average of 59.5 yards per punt in the Chiefs 31-24 loss to the Texans
+Dustin Colquitt, p, Kansas City Chiefs – Six punts for a 44.3 yard average in the Chiefs 30-6 win over the Broncos

-Morgan Cox, ls, Baltimore Ravens – The Ravens beat the Bengals 23-17
+Morgan Cox, ls, Baltimore Ravens – The Ravens beat the Seahawks 30-16

 Jason Croom, te, Buffalo Bills – Croom is on injured reserve

-Josh Dobbs, qb, Jacksonville Jaguars – Dobbs didn’t play in the Jaguars 13-6 loss to the Saints
+Josh Dobbs, qb, Jacksonville Jaguars – Dobbs didn’t play in the Jaguars 27-17 win over the Bengals

-Alex Elllis, te, Philadephia Eagles – Ellis didn’t have a catch in the Eagles 38-20 loss to the Vikings

-Zach Fulton, ol, Houston Texans – The Texans beat the Chiefs 31-24.
+Zach Fulton, ol, Houston Texans – The Texans fell to the Colts 30-23

 Ja'Wuan James, ol, Denver Broncos – James is out with a knee injury

 A.J.
-Johnson, lb, Denver Broncos – Johnson had 9 tackles and 1.5 sacks in the Broncos 16-0 win over the Titans.
+Johnson, lb, Denver Broncos – Three tackles in the Broncos 30-6 loss to the Chiefs Thursday night

-Jakob Johnson, lb, New England Patriots — Johnson didn’t have a carry or a catch in the Patriots 35-14 win over the Giants
+Jakob Johnson, lb, New England Patriots — The Patriots play the Jets Monday night

 Colton Jumper, lb, New Orleans Saints — Jumper is on injured reserve

-Alvin Kamara, rb, New Orleans Saints – Kamara had 11 carries for 31 yards, 7 catches for 35 yards in the Saints 13-6 win over the Jaguars.
+Alvin Kamara, rb, New Orleans Saints – Kamara didn’t play in the Saints 36-25 win over the Bears

 John Kelly, rb, Los Angeles Rams – Kelly is on the Rams practice squad